drupaldiversity/drupaldiversity.github.io/get-involved.md

    * <a href="https://github.com/drupaldiversity/event-organizer-packet">Organizer Packet</a> A resource for organizers to help them organize and support diverse and inclusive events

    * <a href="https://github.com/drupaldiversity/administration/issues">Infrastructural improvements</a> to the DDWG website & online presence

    * BOF (Birds of a Feather) sessions at Drupalcon Baltimore that will embrace and represent the interests and identities of Drupal community members.

 ### Get Involved

-We welcome contributors in all forms - programmers, content managers, project support staff.
+We welcome all types of contributors - programmers, content managers, project support staff, and more.
 However you identify as a contributor and as part of the Drupal community, there is a place for you to get involved here.

 #### Getting started